Lionel Taylor: College football

 Taylor originally attended West Virginia State College (now West Virginia State University).
 He played one year of football for the Yellow Jackets.
 The school was not able to offer any financial assistance through scholarships, and the prospects for its football program being successful were not good.

 During this time period, the coach at New Mexico Highlands University (NMHU), located in Las Vegas, New Mexico, was Donnie Gibson, who had been a star football player at Marshall College (now Marshall University) in Huntington, West Virginia.
 Gibson successfully recruited Taylor from West Virginia State, offering Taylor a full scholarship to play football at NMHU, and Taylor transferred to NMHU.
 It has also been reported that Gibson's brother and Gibson tried to recruit Taylor out of high school for NMHU, but Taylor chose West Virginia State.
 After deciding he wanted to leave West Virginia State, Taylor contacted coach Gibson who was still interested in Taylor.
 Taylor took a three day bus ride to meet with Gibson in Albuquerque; ultimately deciding to transfer to NMHU.
 He graduated from NMHU in 1958, with a Bachelor of Arts degree.

 Taylor earned All-Frontier Conference wide receiver honors in 1955 and 1956.
 He was honorable mention All-America in 1956.
 Six NFL teams approached Taylor with offers in 1957.

 As a senior in 1957, Gibson made the 22-year old Taylor the team's line, back and/or end coach; and a scout.
 Taylor was not paid so he could keep his amateur status for basketball season.
-He was Gibson's sole assistant coach that season, during which he was not eligible to play football because of his one season at West Viriginia State.
+He was Gibson's sole assistant coach that season, during which he was not eligible to play football because of his one season at West Virginia State.